Seamanship: Traditional seamanship skills

 A Swedish fid, used ropework techniques and a traditional aspect of seamanship.

-Historic or traditional seamanship skills are less frequently used on modern commercial ships, but are usually still practiced in training colleges and used on smaller ships, fishing vessels and leisure craft.
+Historic or traditional seamanship skills are less frequently used on modern commercial ships.
+However, they are usually still practiced in training colleges and used on smaller ships, fishing vessels, and leisure craft.
 These include ropework (included tying knots, rope splicing, wire splicing, lashings and whippings), as well as rigging of a stage, rigging of a bosuns ladder, canvas work, use of chain blocks and pulleys, etc. Other traditional practices apply to life onboard, such as forms of address to the Captain and in use of marine flag, including courtesies and flag signalling.
-Specifically, these include items such as flag signalling terms, single and double letter meanings according to the International Code of Signals, flag maintenance, the use of ensigns and also Morse code procedure and practice.
+Specifically, these include items such as flag signalling terms, single and double letter meanings according to the International Code of Signals, flag maintenance, the use of ensigns, and also Morse code procedure and practice.

 In the days of sailing ships, an able seaman was expected to be able to "hand, and reef, and steer" and to "know the ropes", the basic knowledge on the identity of the many ropes with different functions.
-This latter knowledge was essential for both safety and efficient working - those without it would be dismissed or dis-rated at the first opportunity.
+This latter knowledge was essential for both safety and efficient working - those without it would be dismissed or derated at the first opportunity.

 Training is more formal in the merchant navy and naval forces, but still covers the basics of traditional seamanship.
-Smaller vessel types may have traditional methods of seamanships unique to their vessel types, for example turtling on dinghies and small sailing boats.
+Smaller vessel types may have traditional seamanship methods unique to them, for example, turtling on dinghies and small sailing boats.

 Boatwork is a traditional seamanship skill.
-On commercial ships, this is usually limited to rescue boats and lifeboats, however yachts and other vessels such as passenger ships may have tenders and small boats for transporting people between ship/shore. boatwork includes knowledge and operation of different types of boat, launching procedures, recovery of boats (in normal and in heavy weather conditions), how to beach a boat if possible, the use of oars or sails, as well as basic sail theory, sail terminology and markings on sails.
+On commercial ships, this is usually limited to rescue boats and lifeboats, however, yachts and other vessels such as passenger ships may have tenders and small boats for transporting people between ship/shore.
+Boatwork includes knowledge and operation of different types of boats, launching procedures, recovery of boats (in normal and in heavy weather conditions), how to beach a boat if possible, the use of oars or sails, as well as basic sail theory, sail terminology, and markings on sails.

 One other aspect of traditional good seamanship is housekeeping on the vessel.
 This involves correct stowage of stores, supplies, crew personal effects, etc. It also involves keeping the decks, engine room and accommodation clean and free of debris or spills.
-This reduces the chances of fire at sea and reduces the change of injury eg due to slips, trips and falls.
+This reduces the chances of fire at sea and reduces the chance of injury, e.g., due to slips, trips, and falls.